 After initial recognition investment property is measured at its fair value based on the valuation by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and class of the investment property valued.
-The property at Bramingham Park was purchased 1 October 2015 and is considered to be held at fair value.
+The property at Bramingham Park was purchased 1 October 2015 and is held at fair value.